202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

 Prompts for Discussion

+* What makes writing effective?
+* What does it mean to say a piece of writing is clear?
+* What makes concision and precisions important in technical writing?
+* How can you achieve clarity, concision, and precision in your own writing?